 If desired, an appropriate acknowledgment of all gifts added to the collections will be made on behalf of the University.
 The Theodore Roosevelt Center or Stoxen Library cannot offer collection appraisals, nor estimate the value of a gift.
 The Internal Revenue Service considers the library or a library employee an interested party, who, therefore, cannot appraise donations.
 Donors may wish to refer to the IRS Publication #561, Determining the Value of Donated Property.
 Donors will need to obtain an appraisal from a private source.

-If you have reviewed the Collection and Gift Policies and wish to make a donation, please contact the Project Manager of the Theodore Roosevelt Center (701-483-2814 or here), the DSU Foundation (701-483-2004), or the Director of Library Services (701-483-2883) to arrange a mutually convenient time to receive the materials and to discuss acknowledgement considerations.
+If you have reviewed the Collection and Gift Policies and wish to make a donation, please contact the Project Manager of the Theodore Roosevelt Center (701-483-2814 or [email protected]), the Director of Library Services (701-483-2883), or the DSU Foundation (701-483-2004), to arrange a mutually convenient time to receive the materials and to discuss acknowledgement considerations.

 Click here for a deed of gift form.